syncfusion-content/ej2-react-docs/ej2-react/grid/excel-export/excel-cell-style-customization.md

 In the following demo, using the `rotation` property of the style argument in the `excelHeaderQueryCellInfo` event, you can rotate the header text of the column header in the excel exported document.

 {% tabs %}
-{% highlight js tabtitle="index.jsx" %}
+{% highlight js tabtitle="app.jsx" %}
-{% include code-snippet/grid/header-orientation-cs2/app/index.jsx %}
+{% include code-snippet/grid/header-orientation-cs2/app/app.jsx %}
 {% endhighlight %}
-{% highlight ts tabtitle="index.tsx" %}
+{% highlight ts tabtitle="app.tsx" %}
-{% include code-snippet/grid/header-orientation-cs2/app/index.tsx %}
+{% include code-snippet/grid/header-orientation-cs2/app/app.tsx %}
 {% endhighlight %}
 {% endtabs %}